-Onboard inspection in order to prevent illegal entry Implementation of Patrols at Seaports and Other Measures As well as conducting patrols and searches, etc., on ships at seaports and other places for the purpose of preventing cases of smuggling using ships, and patrols are also being implemented in order to prevent cases of exploitation of airport transit areas. ▶▶ Measures Against Illegal or Fraudulent Foreign Residents Along with measures at the borders and ports of entry, it is also important for the restoration of security to reduce the number of foreigners who are now residing illegally in Japan.
-The Immigration Bureau is striving to reduce the number of illegal foreign residents by reinforcing the detection of illegal residents, performing safe and reliable forced repatriation, and implementing public relations activities for prevention of illegal employment.
+Measures Against Illegal or Fraudulent Foreign Residents Along with measures at the borders and ports of entry, it is also important for the restoration of security to reduce the number of foreign nationals who are now residing illegally in Japan.
+The Immigration Bureau strives to reduce the number of illegal residents by reinforcing crackdowns, implementing safe and secure deportation, preventing illegal employment and more widespread publicizing of the departure order system.
 In addition, the existence of fraudulent foreign residents, who work illegally disguising themselves as legal residents, has recently become a problem; they falsify their identities as well as the purpose of their activities and obtain residence permission by using falsified or altered documents.
 Thus, the bureau will promote the analysis of information on foreign residents whose information can be obtained from the new residence management system introduced in July 2012.
-Through this analysis, the bureau will endeavor to build a society where no illegal residency by foreigners is possible by assembling pictures of foreign residents and by taking active measures against fraudulent foreign residents by accurately performing procedures to revoke their status of residence.
+Through this analysis, the bureau will endeavor to build a society where no illegal residency by foreign nationals is possible by assembling pictures of foreign residents and by taking active measures against fraudulent foreign residents by accurately performing procedures to revoke their status of residence.

-►► Public Security Intelligence Agency In September 2013, the Public Security Intelligence Agency established the Special Task Force for Intelligence for the 2020 Tokyo Olympic and Paralympic Games to strengthen intelligence functions related to the Olympic events on a long-term basis.
-In June 2015, the Agency has also established the Special Task Force for Intelligence for the 2016 G7 Summit to be held in Ise-shima.
-Both of these are concerted efforts to strengthen efforts in the gathering and analysis of intelligence.
-With terrorism increasing becoming a real threat, as demonstrated by the terror attacks in Paris, France in November 2015.
-In Japan extremist groups have engaged in guerrilla type incidents and rightwing groups have undertaken activities with their eyes on developments in issues inside and outside of Japan.
+Public Security Intelligence Agency In September 2013, the Public Security Intelligence Agency established the Special Task Force for Intelligence for the 2020 Tokyo Olympic and Paralympic Games to strengthen intelligence functions related to the Olympic events on a long-term basis.
+With terrorism increasing becoming a real threat, as demonstrated by the terror attack in Dhaka, Bangladesh in July 2016, causing the victims of Japanese nationals.
+In Japan, extremist groups have caused guerrilla type incidents and have reinforced cooperation with international terrorist groups and anti-globalization organizations abroad.
 In order to deal appropriately with these situations, the Agency is strengthening its efforts in gathering and analyzing information related to international terrorist and these domestic groups and strengthening systems for providing pertinent information to Japanese citizens traveling or living abroad.
-The Agency is also taking measures such as assigning officials to Japan's newly established International Counter-Terrorism Intelligence Collection Unit as part of efforts to promote and strengthen measures to prevent terrorism and other illegal activities.
+The Agency also cooperates with the International Counter-Terrorism Intelligence Collection Unit and other relevant organizations as part of efforts to promote and strengthen measures to prevent terrorism and other illegal activities.
 Furthermore, to strengthen counter-intelligence functions and prevent the proliferation of the materials and technology related to weapons of mass destruction, the Agency is also diligently pursuing the gathering and analysis of intelligence related to these issues.
 In addition, with regard to the increasingly serious threats to the cyberspace, the Agency is contributing to the government's measures against cyber attacks by gathering and analyzing related intelligence and supplying it to the related agencies on a timely basis and in relevant forms.
 With regard to Aum Shinrikyo, the Agency has verified its danger and anti-social nature as there are still believers who place absolute faith in the condemned criminal Asahara.
-Therefore, the Agency continues surveillance actions against the group with appropriate diligence for the purpose of protecting the public security and alleviating the fears and insecurity of community residents.
+Therefore, the Agency continues to, among others, conduct surveillance actions against the group with appropriate diligence and provide relevant local authorities on their demands with the result of investigations based on the surveillance for the purpose of protecting the public security and alleviating the fears and insecurity of community residents.